 If your student’s college provides a summer orientation session for incoming students, your student should definitely plan to attend.
 At many colleges summer orientation is mandatory, and for good reason.
 Although your student has probably visited the campus during the selection process, perhaps multiple times, this may be your student’s first introduction to the college as an official student.
-He will look at the school differently, he will be treated differently, and both he and the school may have different expectations than when he visited as an applicant.
+They will look at the school differently, will be treated differently, and both they and the school may have different expectations than when they visited as an applicant.

 This is a “get acquainted” time.